itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

 Set up connections
 ------------------

-There are three ways to set up connection between layers.
+There are three ways to define relations between layers inside the algorithm.
 We can use predefined networks as a first argument

 .. code-block:: python